 IF...THEN...ELSE Statements

 The IF statement is the primary way to implement conditional logic in Structured Text.
-It allows the program to make decisions based on conditions that evaluate to TRUE or FALSE.
+It allows the program to make decisions based on conditions that evaluate to 1 (taken) or 0 (not taken).

 Basic IF Statements

-A simple IF statement executes one or more statements only if a condition is true.
+A simple IF statement executes one or more statements only when the condition evaluates to 1.

 Syntax: